Overview

 Private Investment Funds/Vehicles Management Fee Compensation/Sharing

-from time to time receive revenue fee sharing from or related to investments by non-Stavis
+time to time receive revenue fee sharing from or related to investments by non-Stavis Wealth

-Wealth clients in certain private investment vehicles that Stavis Wealth sponsors up to a
+clients in certain private investment vehicles that Stavis Wealth sponsors up to a one percent

-one percent (1.0%) management fee.
-When investing in a private fund offered by Stavis
+(1.0%) management fee.
+When investing in a private fund offered by Stavis Wealth, the client

-Wealth, the client will not pay a fund level management fee.
-Clients should review the
+will not pay a fund level management fee.
+Clients should review the offering documents and

 Regardless how the client engages our firm, Stavis Wealth focuses on providing investment